mmirudeea/website/website/versioned_docs/version-acs_cc/project/index.md

 7. To start creating your page for the project, go to `website/versioned_docs/version-acs_cc/project/2025` and create a new directory with your curs.upb.ro username.
 Example: `andrei_paul.zamfir`.

 8. In that directory you must create a file named `index.md` which will be your project page.
-You can take a look at the [Markdown](https://www.markdownguide.org/cheat-sheet/) syntax.
-You can look at [last year's projects and template](https://gitlab.cs.pub.ro/pmrust/pmrust.pages.upb.ro/-/tree/main/website/versioned_docs/version-fils_en/project/2024)
+This page must follow the project [template page](./2025/template.md) You can take a look at the [Markdown](https://www.markdownguide.org/cheat-sheet/) syntax.
+You can look at [last year's projects](https://gitlab.cs.pub.ro/pmrust/pmrust.pages.upb.ro/-/tree/main/website/versioned_docs/version-fils_en/project/2024).

 9. To build and test the website, you can run the `./build_website.sh` in the project's root folder, then run `cd ./website/ && npm run serve`.